MultiTechSystems/multitechsystems.github.io/lorawan-app-connect-mqtt.md

 ## Topics to request gateway info

+Request ID

+The "rid" field can be added to app-connnect lora_query, api_query and log_query requests and will be added to the response json to correlate the response to the request message in releases after mPower 6.3.0.

 ### LoRa Query
   * lorawan/\<APP-EUI>/\<GW-UUID>/lora_req - send request for lora-query utility
     * [Multitech LNS LoRa Query](https://www.multitech.net/developer/software/lora/lora-network-server/)